ethanokamura/perfectline/src/content/cpp-101/loops.md

 ### While Loops

 A while loop repeatedly executes a block of code as long as a specified condition is true.
-It's like saying "keep doing this while something is true".
+It's like saying "Keep doing this while something is true".
 While loop is used when the number of iterations is unknown.

 ```cpp